 Now you have your own reflector.

-You can use the reflector in any way you want depending on your photography needs.
+You can use a photography reflector in any way you want depending on your photo needs.

 Pro Tip 3: Shoot with a Tripod